Thank you, Lane voters! See the latest report (July 1, 2026) on Bond Updates.

 - IT Network Switch Replacement: All campus network switches have been replaced.

-IT WiFi Upgrade: Planning for the procurement and installation of new campus-wide WiFi infrastructure is underway.
+IT WiFi Upgrade: Contracts for a new and expanded WiFi system and for installation of the system are before the board at the July meeting.
+Planning for the installation is underway.
 System replacement is planned for completion by the end of 2027.

 Classroom Modernization